rezashomali/Scores_interview/README.md

 # Holidu frontend developer interview assignment

-Things I did:
+## Things I did:

-1- Fetch data from api
+1. Fetch data from api
-2- Change the structure of project
+2. Change the structure of project
-3- Add Filter and sorting functionality
+3. Add Filter and sorting functionality
-4- Generate and calculate average score by country and gender 5- Add snapshot tests
+4. Generate and calculate average score by country and gender
-6- Add selected average data in nav
+5. Add selected average data in nav
+6. Add snapshot tests

 Hi there!
 Congratulations on making it to the next step!